-People always say “prepare for the worst”, but you never think the “worst” will happen to you.
+People always say, “Prepare for the worst”, but it’s hard to believe the worst will happen to you.
 Until it does.
 According to the census, there were 145.6 million emergency room visits in the US in 2016.
 It’s safe to assume that not all of those people were expecting a trip to the hospital, but now they all have major medical bills to repay.
 If you find yourself in the same boat, we have some tips for you.

 1. Check your bills for accuracy